curl/everything-curl/ftp/cmds.md

 position by using more `-Q` options.

-By default, if any of the given commands returns an error from the server, curl will stop its operations, abort the transfer (if it happens before transfer has started) and not send any more of the custom commands.
+By default, if any of the given commands returns an error from the server, curl stops its operations, abort the transfer (if it happens before transfer has started) and not send any more of the custom commands.

 Example, rename a file then do a transfer: